pavan-1309/DAY2-Jenkins_CICD/README.md

 This project sets up a complete CI/CD pipeline for the Spring Framework Petclinic application using Jenkins, SonarQube, Docker, Trivy, and OWASP Dependency Check.

+"I have added images to the images/ folder.
+Please open the folder to view them."

 Source Code
 -----------
 GitHub Repository: